Dotrar/dotrar.github.io/_posts/2021-11-06-organising.markdown

 From the index, one can find any way to get around to any post or page or thought or list or todo, except for today.

 I have tried to mark out each of these entries with some sort of prefix or marking to describe what they are ( such as `L` for list) but it did not quite work out well enough, and just lead to visual clutter.
-However, I do mark out a little tryangle (delta) on posts and writings that Ineed to do for some self improvement, or a little astrix `*` for things that are important to me.
+However, I do mark out a little triangle (`Δ`) on posts and writings that I need to do for some self improvement, or a little astrix `*` for things that are important to me.

 ### Complements to the index